R0mze5/NVJS_Menu/documentation/api.md

 > **`ready`** \
-> When swiper ready, but not set Events and wait initialization
+> When modal ready, but not set Events and wait initialization

 > **`initialize`** \
-> When swiper initialized
+> When modal initialized

 > **`open`** \
 > When menu is open